 How do squirrels survive in winter?

 Tree squirrels prepare for winter in several ways.
 In the fall, they fatten up and grow a thicker coat.
 They bury nuts for eating through the winter.
-They build a good nest out of twigs, leaves, any other insulating materials they can find, preferably within a tree cavity.
-In the winter, when it’s really cold they may share a nest for warmth.
+They build a good nest out of twigs, leaves, and any other insulating materials they can find, preferably within a tree cavity.
+In the winter, when it’s really cold, they may share a nest for warmth.
 On very bad days, they may stay in their nest.